-Public health studies show that testing wastewater for SARS-CoV-2 is an important epidemiological tool during the COVID-19 pandemic.1,2
+Wastewater surveillance for SARS-CoV-2 is being used around the world as an important epidemiological tool during the COVID-19 pandemic.1,2

-The Water SARS-CoV-2 RT-PCR Test is a real-time reverse transcription polymerase chain reaction (RT-qPCR) test that detects and quantifies RNA from the SARS-CoV-2 virus in untreated wastewater.
-Supported by an industry leader with over 20 years of experience manufacturing wastewater testing kits, public health departments, researchers, and laboratories can confidently deliver consistent results to help protect their communities.3
+The Water SARS-CoV-2 RT-PCR Test is a quantitative reverse transcription polymerase chain reaction (RT-qPCR) test that detects and quantifies RNA from the SARS-CoV-2 virus in untreated wastewater.
+Supported by extensive validation data and used by laboratories around the world, this kit can help public health departments, researchers, and universities protect their communities.3

 Interested in COVID-19 tests for clinical diagnostics?
 Click here

 - Validated protocol by manufacturer of market-leading wastewater tests, including the Colilert/Quanti-Tray method

 - Built-in protocol flexibility for a highly dynamic matrix

 - Validated with the quality controls recommended by the Centers for Disease Control and Prevention (CDC) National Wastewater Surveillance System (NWSS)

 - Validation data from several geographically diverse wastewater treatment facilities